Anger in our joints and muscles

 Anger in our joints and muscles can be relieved oddly by enjoying hot peppers for a powerful nutrient called capsaicin.

-One of the fascinating things to do on the internet, if interested in nutrition, is to type “capsaicin anti-inflammatory research” for example into your search engine.
+One of the fascinating things to do on the internet, if interested in nutrition is to type “capsaicin anti-inflammatory research” for example into your search engine.

 Capsaicin is one of the active ingredients in peppers.
 Scientists have become obsessed with this phytonutrient.
 There is so much promise in the fields of pain relief from a diabetic neuralgia for example, to cancer prevention and treatment; and as an anti-inflammatory agent to help with the anger in our muscles and joints.
-Over 19,000 research articles have been published in the last three decades; increasing at 18% per year.
-That’s mind boggling.

 Peppadews bucketful

-Much of it is simply pure research; scientists who have inquiring minds are excited about capsaicin for no other reason than it is very interesting.
+Much of it is simply pure research; scientists who have inquiring minds are excited about capsaicin for no other reason than it is a very interesting substance.
 But we can be sure that it will not be long before pharmaceutical companies become equally enthusiastic; there’s a buck to be made.
 In fact it is already happening; there are creams now available for the treatment of the neuralgic pain of shingles and diabetes.

 I am unashamedly a disciple of Hippocrates.
 “Let your food be your medicine,” said he.
-I give this philosophy much of the credit for the fact that neither the good wife nor I suffer from any of the chronic degenerative diseases in our eighth decade; nor do we take any medicines.
+I give this philosophy much of the credit for the fact that neither the good wife nor I suffer from any of the chronic degenerative diseases in our eighth decade; nor do we take any pharmaceuticals.

 The capsaicin is found in greatest abundance in the placenta that holds the seeds; the white pithy stuff.